 After the announcement of the Sharm el-Sheikh Implementation Plan yesterday, it is clear that COP27 resulted in little progress beyond creating a dedicated loss and damage fund that will help developing countries battered by climate disasters.
 The Implementation Plan, however, does not boost efforts to tackle what is in fact causing these disasters in the first place.

-After the plan’s announcement, one of the comments that summed up the mood among exhausted negotiators came from Mexico's chief climate negotiator, Camila Zepeda, who said that a stronger climate-fighting ambition had been compromised for the deal.
+After the plan’s announcement, one of the comments in Reuters that summed up the mood among exhausted negotiators came from Mexico's chief climate negotiator, Camila Zepeda, who said that a h2er climate-fighting ambition had been compromised for the deal.

 Despite a lot of emphasis on implementation and action in the discussions leading up to COP27, there was not enough political will at this year’s conference of the parties to achieve real progress.

-The decision comes when countries’ global greenhouse gas emissions are expected to rise 10.6% by 2030 compared to 2010 levels.
+The decision comes when countries’ global greenhouse gas emissions are expected to rise 10.6% by 2030 compared to 2010 levels according to the NDC Synthesis Report.
 To achieve the Paris Agreement goal of limiting global warming to 1.5°C, we need to cut emissions by as much as 43% in the coming years.
 To put it in diplomatic terms, the situation is critical.

 But we must remain optimistic.
 When politics cannot deliver what the international community needs, someone else will.